Frank Winters (basketball)

-Frank Winters (March 31, 1894 – July 29, 1980) was American football and basketball coach in the states of Illinois and Wisconsin.
+Frank Winters (March 31, 1894 – July 29, 1980) was an American football and basketball coach in the states of Illinois and Wisconsin.

 Madison High School (WI)

 Winters began coaching football in 1912 at Madison High School in Madison, Wisconsin.
 His 2-year stay in Madison brought forth an undefeated season as well as a weather shortened season, compiling a total record of 9 wins and 1 loss.

 Rockford Central High School

 Winters left Madison and moved south to Rockford, Illinois and began coaching at Rockford Central High School.
 While at Rockford, Winters' basketball teams compiled 95 wins while suffering only 12 losses.
 During the 1918–19 season, Winters guided his team to an I.H.S.A. state championship with a 39–20 victory over Springfield High School.
 During this same time frame, Winters also coached Rockford's football team.
 Between 1914 and 1919, his football teams won 39 games, lost 12 while tying 3.
 Rockford joined the Big 7 conference in 1917, with Rockford winning the football title the same year.